google/copybara/docs/reference.md

 --------- | -----------
 url | `string`<br><p>Indicates the URL of the Hg repository</p>
 ref | `string`<br><p>Represents the default reference that will be used to read a revision from the repository.
 The reference defaults to `default`, the most recent revision on the default branch.
 References can be in a variety of formats:<br><ul> <li> A global identifier for a revision.
 Example: f4e0e692208520203de05557244e573e981f6c72</li><li> A bookmark in the repository.</li><li> A branch in the repository, which returns the tip of that branch.
 Example: default</li><li> A tag in the repository.
 Example: tip</li></ul></p>

+## mapping_function

+A function that given an object can map to another object